Bend the Arc: History

 The Progressive Jewish Alliance (PJA) was founded in 1999 by Douglas Mirell, Steven Kaplan and Joan Patsy Ostroy, after the closure of the Los Angeles chapter of the American Jewish Congress.
 They sought to assert a Jewish interest in the campaigns for social justice in Southern California, which has the United States' second largest Jewish population.
 Progressive Jewish Alliance expanded in February 2005 by opening a San Francisco Bay Area chapter.
 The PJA stated goals are social justice, judicial reform, and improved working conditions.
 They also try to facilitate dialogue between non-violent young offenders and their victims and between Jews and Muslims.

 PJA ran the Jeremiah Fellowship, which trains young Jews to be future social justice leaders.
 In addition, the PJA conducted education programs and quarterly holiday events on the intersection of art, culture and politics.

 On June 1, 2011, the Progressive Jewish Alliance merged with Jewish Funds for Justice (JFSJ), and the consolidated group adopted the name Bend the Arc in 2012.
+Faiza Ali was associated with the group.